© 2024 WGCU News

 RED TIDE

-Florida Fish and Wildlife Conservation Commission sampled for the red tide organism, Karenia brevis, and more than 125 were positive along the Gulf of Mexico, a number far higher than ever reported in the past three years of WGCU’s Water Quality Report.
+Florida Fish and Wildlife Conservation Commission sampled for the red tide organism, Karenia brevis, and more than 125 were positive along the Gulf of Mexico, a number far higher than reported in the past three years of WGCU’s Water Quality Report.

 Most were north of Southwest Florida, but 10 samples were positive in Sarasota County, where fish killed by red tide washed up on beaches and the tell-tale coughing, sneezing, and scratchy throats when red tide is in the air were reported at Siesta Key and Venice’s North Jetty Park.